 Iowa allows deductions for taxes, garnishments, and (with employee agreement) employee benefits, like a 401(k), health insurance, and the like.
 You cannot deduct for cash shortages in the register, breakage or damages, lost or stolen property, or personal protective equipment.
 There are some exceptions to these rules.
 See Iowa Code Chapter 91A.5 for details.

-Uniforms: You can require employees to buy uniforms, but cannot deduct the cost of the uniform from their pay if the uniform identifies the business through logo or company colors.
+Uniforms: You can require employees to buy uniforms, but cannot deduct the cost of the uniform from their pay if the uniform identifies the business through a logo or company colors.
 However, you can deduct for generic uniform items, like black slacks.

 Final Paycheck Laws

 Regardless of whether an employee is fired or quits, they need to be paid by the next regular payday.

 If you provide paid vacation or sick leave as part of the employment contract, then whether or not you have to pay them for unused time is dependent on the wording of your contract.
 Be sure your contracts are clearly worded.

 Iowa HR Laws That Affect Payroll